-When starting a business, getting to know your customers is one of the most important things you can do.
-By conducting market research, you can:
+When starting a business, conducting market research to get to know your customers is one of the most important things you can do.

 - Reduce risk: Inform critical decisions with real-world data.

-- Understand competitive position: Know how competitors and alternatives to your business represent themselves in pricing, quality, and placement.
+- Understand your competitors: Know how competitors and alternatives to your business represent themselves in pricing, quality, and placement.

 - Identify market trends: Stay ahead by spotting emerging trends and shifts in the market.